Homotopies in Grothendieck fibrations: 2-categorical structure in fibrations

 Part~\ref{sec:proof} is organized as follows.
 In \S\ref{subsec:c-htpy-vert-comp}, we define the notion of $\fib{C}$-homotopy, and then define the ``vertical'' composition and show that it defines a category.
 In \S\ref{subsec:c-htpy-gpd}, we show that this category is in fact a groupoid -- i.e., that all the morphisms are invertible.
 In \S\ref{subsec:c-htpy-2cat}, we define the ``horizontal'' composition, and show that, together with the ``vertical'' composition, this forms a 2-category.
-In \S\ref{subsec:c-htpy-psf}, we show that the pseudo-functor associated to the fibration is a pseudo-functor of 2-categories, and in \S\ref{subsec:c-htpy-finprod}, we show that the 2-category has finite products.
-Finally, in \S\ref{subsec:c-htpy-canon}, we will discuss the extent to which the 2-category structure is uniquely determined by the fibration $\fib{C}$.
+In \S\ref{subsec:intcats}, we give the alternative presentation of the 2-categorical structure in terms of internal categories.
+In \S\ref{subsec:1d2fs}, we carry out the extension of the fibration to a 1-discrete 2-fibration, and in \S\ref{subsec:c-htpy-finprod}, we show that the 2-category has finite products.
+Finally, in \S\ref{subsec:c-htpy-canon}, we present the universal property characterizing the 2-categorical structure.